Why data freshness matters for your data pipelines?

 October 21, 2022

-Table-level Freshness
+Table-level freshness

 Understanding how often a table is being updated or used serves a dual purpose

-Data Catalog Augmentation: Understanding when the data is being updated and read is very valuable when deciding how the data can be used and integrated.
-For example: If data is constantly updated, it makes sense to invest in streaming integration to save on operational costs, but if the data is updated infrequently, then batch is the way to go; or even if the data is relevant at all, the table which is rarely used for querying may not be the right one even if it has the correct schema.
+• Augmenting data catalogs with data quality insights: Understanding when the data is being updated and read is very valuable when deciding how the data can be used and integrated.
+For example, If data is constantly updated, it makes sense to invest in streaming integration to save on operational costs, but if the data is updated infrequently, then batch is the way to go; or even if the data is relevant at all, the table which is rarely used for querying may not be the right one even if it has the correct schema.
+All these considerations are critical for empowering self-service, and it’s also not uncommon to have unused legacy tables that need constant purging.
+These use cases collectively serve data discoverability use cases via robust data catalogs.

-How to implement Table level freshness ?
+How to implement table level freshness?

 There are different options for implementing table-level freshness.
 Some use database query logs to determine the write rate; others look at the last update timestamp of the table in its metadata.
 In contrast, some others look at the most recent timestamp within the table (in case the record update attribute is part of the schema).
 Each has its pros and cons, depending on the available APIs of the underlying systems.